fontforge/designwithfontforge.com/en-US/Planning_Your_Project.md

 * `liga` Ligatures
 * `onum`, `lnum` Numerals

+For some languages `locl` works but for others it doesn't, so it is best to expose language specific forms via both `locl` and `ssNN` or `cvNN`.

 The OpenType specification allows for some kinds of features which are not recommend:

 * `hist` feature.
 Read more in this [discussion on TypeDrawers](http://typedrawers.com/discussion/1358/what-are-the-best-practices-for-the-hist-feature-long-s).